Ptosis - infants and children

 The provider will also treat any eye problems from ptosis.
 Your child may need to:

-- Wear an eye patch over the stronger eye to strengthen vision in the weaker eye.
+- Wear an eye patch to strengthen vision in the weaker eye.

 Children with mild ptosis should have regular eye exams to make sure amblyopia does not develop.